Eviction Help in San Jose, California | Legal Support for Tenants and Landlords

 Final Thoughts

-Whether you’re a tenant struggling to stay housed or a landlord trying to enforce your lease, eviction is complicated—but you’re not powerless.
+Whether you’re a tenant struggling to stay housed or a landlord trying to enforce your lease, it’s complicated—but you’re not powerless.
 With the right help, you can protect your rights, meet deadlines, and navigate the legal process confidently.

 Don’t wait until it’s too late.
 Reach out for support, understand your options, and take action before the court does.